JoeHEZHAO/expert_traj/README.md

 python test_sdd.py
 ```

-Models for ETH/UCY will be online soon
+Models/Results for ETH/UCY will be online soon

 ## Citation